thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 };
 ```

-Because `module.exports` is an object by default, you can assign a value directly to an object property.
+Because `module.exports` is an object by default, the second way is to assign a value directly to one of its properties.

 ```javascript
 'use strict';